srush98/Cloud-Security-Labs-Writeup/Lab 5 writeup.md

-# CloudFoxable - First Flag Writeup
+# CloudFoxable challenges - Do this first Flag Writeup

 ## Overview

-**Challenge Name:** First Flag
+**Challenge Name:** Do this first!
 **Starting Point:** [CloudFoxable GitHub Repository](https://github.com/BishopFox/cloudfoxable)

-CloudFoxable is a hands-on AWS security challenge where participants deploy an intentionally vulnerable cloud environment using Terraform.
-The objective is to practice security assessments by identifying misconfigurations and extracting sensitive data.
+CloudFoxable is a hands-on AWS security challenge designed to simulate real-world cloud security misconfigurations.
+Participants deploy a vulnerable cloud environment using Terraform and work through challenges to identify security risks and extract sensitive data.
+The first step in this challenge is setting up CloudFoxable and retrieving the first flag by carefully analyzing Terraform’s output.

-## Setup Instructions
+## Steps I followed to find the flag:

-### Step 1: Prepare Your AWS Environment
+### Step 1: Preparing my AWS Environment

 1. Created an AWS account.
 2. Created a non-root IAM user with administrative access.